splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-logs.rst

 Collect logs from unsupported services
 ==================================================================================

 CloudWatch log groups also store logs from unsupported services.
 If you want to capture those logs, add ``/aws/<namespace>`` to the list of custom namespaces in the integration object.
-While this option is not available in the Splunk Observability UI, you can easily do it via :ref:`API <aws-logs-api>`, or by adding :ref:`subscription filters <aws-logs-filter>`.
+While this option is not available in the Splunk Observability UI, you can easily do it using :ref:`API <aws-logs-api>`, or by adding :ref:`subscription filters <aws-logs-filter>`.

 .. _aws-logs-api:

-Collect logs via API
+Collect logs using API
 -----------------------------------

-To capture logs from unsupported services via the API, follow these steps:
+To capture logs from unsupported services using the API, follow these steps:

 1. Use a ``GET`` request to retrieve existing integration object: